Wintellect/MSLearn/Bash for sysadmins/includes/4-update-system.md

 $ sudo apt update && sudo apt upgrade -y
 ```

 The first part of the command, `sudo apt update`, is run as the root user with the `update` flag.
 This tells the server to update the local database of available packages.
-Without the update, the local software database isn’t updated.
+Without the update, the local software database isn't updated.
 The second half, `sudo apt upgrade`, also runs as the root user.
 It is what actually updates the server.

 The `&&` instructs Bash to run the two commands that the second one only runs only the earlier command runs successfully.
 The `-y` in the end automatically enters an answer of "yes" when the command apt upgrade asks for confirmation before installing the updates.